wp-plugins/events-made-easy/readme.txt

 * Bugfix: when paypal was active, rsvp field validation results were ignored
 * Bugfix: ampersand character in event title breaks RSS feed
 * Bugfix: make sure that we apply the the_content filter only once

+= 1.0.1 =
+* Bugfix: fix replacement in menu for page title by events title when viewing a single event